Fertilizing Houseplants: Simple Feeding Guide

 Can you over-fertilize a houseplant?

-Yes, easily — and it’s worse than not feeding at all.
+Yes, easily - and itโs worse than not feeding at all.
 Excess fertilizer salts burn the roots, causing crispy brown tips, yellowing, and a white crust on the soil.
 Always dilute to half strength.

 Should I fertilize a newly bought or repotted plant?